sunisdown/faster_cpython/pep_ast.rst

 -----------------------

-It will be possible to use AST transformers with the interactive interpreter.
-It is popular in Python and commonly used to demonstrate Python.
+It will be possible to use AST transformers with the interactive interpreter which is popular in Python and commonly used to demonstrate Python.

 Build a transformed package